gordonturner/etsy-open-api-client/docs/ShopListingApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingApi apiInstance = new ShopListingApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer listingId = 56; // Integer | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
+    Long listingId = 56L; // Long | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
-    Integer propertyId = 56; // Integer | The unique ID of an Etsy [listing property](/documentation/reference#operation/getListingProperties).
+    Long propertyId = 56L; // Long | The unique ID of an Etsy [listing property](/documentation/reference#operation/getListingProperties).
-    List<Integer> valueIds = Arrays.asList(); // List<Integer> | An array of unique IDs of multiple Etsy [listing property](/documentation/reference#operation/getListingProperties) values.
+    List<Long> valueIds = Arrays.asList(); // List<Long> | An array of unique IDs of multiple Etsy [listing property](/documentation/reference#operation/getListingProperties) values.
 For example, if your listing offers different sizes of a product, then the value ID list contains value IDs for each size.
     List<String> values = Arrays.asList(); // List<String> | An array of value strings for multiple Etsy [listing property](/documentation/reference#operation/getListingProperties) values.
 For example, if your listing offers different colored products, then the values array contains the color strings for each color.
-    Integer scaleId = 56; // Integer | The numeric ID of a single Etsy.com measurement scale.
+    Long scaleId = 56L; // Long | The numeric ID of a single Etsy.com measurement scale.
 For example, for shoe size, there are three `scale_id`s available - *UK*, *US/Canada*, and *EU*, where *US/Canada* has `scale_id` 19.
     try {
       ListingPropertyValue result = apiInstance.updateListingProperty(shopId, listingId, propertyId, valueIds, values, scaleId);
       System.out.println(result);